-6.3.
+6.4.
 Interventions

 The reason that equations (38) are called structural is that one cannot simply rewrite them in the way one is used to when solving a set of equations without changing the causal semantics of the model.
-This can be formalized by defining how interventions affect an SCM.
+This can be formalized by defining how interventions affect an iSCM.

-In this section we define interventions as operations on SCMs that map a given SCM and an intervention target (and optionally, an intervention value or distribution) to an intervened SCM.
-The operation may change the variable types.
+In this section we define interventions as operations on iSCMs that map a given iSCM and an intervention target (and optionally, an intervention value or distribution) to an intervened iSCM.
+The operation may change the types of the variables it is targeting.
 We will consider four intervention types: three variants of a hard intervention, and soft interventions.
 The three hard intervention variants differ in what type of variables the intervened variables become: endogenous variables, exogenous random variables, or exogenous input variables.
-As there are many ways in the real world to intervene on (or "to perturb", or simply "to change") a given system, this is only the tip of an iceberg of how one could formalize such interventions.33
+As there are many ways in the real world to intervene on (or 'to perturb', or simply 'to change') a given system, this is only the tip of an iceberg of how one could formalize such interventions.